benlaug/labgen/README.md

 }
 ```

+## Alternatives

+A pixel-level variant of LaBGen, called LaBGen-P, is also [available on GitHub](https://github.com/benlaug/labgen-p).

 ## Acknowledgments

 This program incorporates some parts of the [BGSLibrary](https://github.com/andrewssobral/bgslibrary) [2].
 We are very grateful to Andrews Sobral for sharing his library.